Associate Professor of Law

 A Supreme Court Fellowship Finalist, Professor Tan previously served as a Visiting Scholar and Senior Research Fellow at the University of Texas School of Law.
 He has published in leading law journals in his fields, including as one of the leading legal scholars on North Korea in the Western Hemisphere.
 Prof. Tan has served as a peer reviewer for the Human Rights Journal and the International Negotiation Journal.

 Experientially, he has worked in major law firms, the American Medical Association’s Institute of Ethics, as a certified mediator, and for organizations such as the UN Development Programme as well as the American Association of Neurological Surgeons.
 Prof. Tan has enjoyed speaking at various universities and conferences, both in North America as well as abroad.
 He has contributed to a number of media outlets, including UPI (United Press International), and has consulted on legal as well as ethical matters.
 Prof. Tan is a member of the American Society of International Law and has served on a number of boards.

 With a National Merit Scholarship, the Harvard Book Award, and credits transferred from Stanford University, Prof. Tan graduated with honors from Wheaton College, attained an accelerated Master's (with nearly all A's) from its graduate school, and earned his JD from Northwestern University School of Law, where he completed an international law concentration.

-Law Review Articles and Academic Book Chapters
+Books and Academic Book Chapters